eitco/bom-maven-plugin/README.md

 This parameter specifies a list of additional pom files whose dependency management will be included in the generated bom.

+Consider using the [flatten-maven-plugin](https://github.com/mojohaus/flatten-maven-plugin) to generate a pom containing the projects dependency management and specifying the generated file as `additionalBom`.

 ## typesByPackaging